burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 33. **Force uses sequential consistency with memory fences.** For restoring sequential consistency in the multithread program you have to use a memory fence.
 Memory fences can be issued explicitly or implicitly by locking, exchanging, and some other syncretization commands. **The typical cost of a memory fence is comparable to L2-cache access.**

 34. **Consider the latency of memory accesses from different levels.** Take into assumption multicore cache hierarchy and different times for memory access.
-The relative latency and througput for access for CPU Caches and Disk space is the following:
+The relative latency and throughput for access for CPU Caches and Disk space is the following:

 * L1 - 2 nanoseconds